innovara/autoreply/README.md

 #### Global Settings

-- `logging`: Enable/disable logging to `~/autoreply.log`
+- `logging`: enable/disable logging to `~/autoreply.log`
-- `SMTP`: Server that will send the auto-reply emails
+- `SMTP`: server that will send the auto-reply emails
 - `port`: SMTP port of the server
-- `starttls`: Enable STARTTLS for secure connections
+- `starttls`: enable STARTTLS for secure connections
-- `ssl`: Enable SSL for secure connections from the beginning
+- `ssl`: enable SSL for secure connections from the beginning
-- `smtpauth`: Enable SMTP authentication
+- `smtpauth`: enable SMTP authentication
 - `username`: SMTP username (if authentication is enabled)
 - `password`: SMTP password (if authentication is enabled)